whitneyburton/portfolios/students/1804-front/justin-highland/20180608-justin-highland-m1.md

 For this module I set out to accomplish a few things:
 The first being to gain a better understanding of html and css, and javascript.
 I set out to do better than I had done in back end mod 1 (the previous mod before this one), which I believe was accomplished.
-In front end, the skills are different and just as challenging but feel I have a better grasp of coding in general because of my back end experience, even if it was extremely bittersweet.
-My main goal I set out to accomplish in the current mod was to pass the mod successfully while learning new FE skills.
+In front end, the skills are different and just as challenging but feel I have a better grasp and understanding of coding in general because of my back end experience, combined with my front end experience.
+My main goal I set out to accomplish in the current mod was to pass the mod successfully while learning new FE skills, as well as developing a developer identity.

 ## Rubric Scores